-Tabouli Salad or Tabbouleh is a traditional Mediterranean/Middle Eastern Salad made using bulgar wheat, parsley, and vegetables tossed in a tangy lime juice dressing.
+Tabouli Salad (Tabbouleh) is a traditional Mediterranean/Middle Eastern Salad made using bulgar wheat, parsley, and vegetables tossed in a tangy lime juice dressing.
 It is refreshing, light, and full of flavors.
+Here is my easy recipe to make it.

-Here are some more summer salad recipes that you will love – Traditional Greek Salad, Mediterranean Quinoa Salad, Watermelon Feta Salad, Som Tam Salad, Cucumber Avocado Salad, and Broccoli Apple Salad.
+Here are some more summer salad recipes that you will love – Apple Kachumber, Traditional Greek Salad, Mediterranean Quinoa Salad, Watermelon Feta Salad, Som Tam Salad, Cucumber Avocado Salad, and Broccoli Apple Salad.

 About This Recipe

 Tabouli Salad (Tabbouleh) is one of the most popular Middle Eastern Salads.
-Made using parsley as the star ingredients, this salad is light, refreshing, and super healthy.
+Made using fresh parsley and bulgar wheat as the star ingredients, this salad is light, refreshing, and super healthy.

 Tabouli Salad is very easy to make and uses very few simple ingredients.
 Once the prep is done, it comes together in just 5 minutes.